-Town House will create major new entrance for university
+Town House is a major new entrance for university

 - Major part of university estate investment